developedbyant/kitDocs/pages/[1]index.md

 ---

 # What is kitDocs?
-KitDocs is a powerful tool that enables you to create documentation websites rapidly using SvelteKit.
+KitDocs is a powerful tool that enables you to create documentation websites rapidly using SvelteKit and markdown.

 ## Getting Started
-To install,update or add kitDocs, simply run the following command in your terminal and follow the prompts:
+To get started using kitDocs it's super simple, just run `npx kitdocs@latest` from your terminal and follow the prompts.
 ```bash
 npx kitdocs@latest
 ```